Nationality, Citizenship and the Franchise

 British Nationality

-British nationality is defined strictly by descent: a person is a British national if they possess British nationality by descent from at least one British national parent.
+British nationality is acquired solely by descent: a person is a British national if at least one parent is a British national.
+It is inalienable and cannot be stripped under any circumstances.

 British Citizenship